Entropy as a Measure of Uncertainty

 Now let’s suppose the 256 possible values are not equally-probable: 99% of the time, the value was zero.
 The remaining values are all equally probable.
 I could devise an encoding schema that, on average, took much less than 8 bits.
 For example, if the value was zero, I could send a zero, and if not, I could send you a 1 followed by the value.
 Sometimes it would take 1 bit to communicate the value, sometimes it would take 9, but the average would be closer to 1.

-In his seminal 1948 paper, “A Mathematical Theory of Communication,” Claude Shannon probed that, no matter what the probabilities are, it is possible to devise an encoding scheme such that, on average, the number of bit required to communicate a value is equal to the entropy of the associated probability distribution.
+In his seminal 1948 paper, “A Mathematical Theory of Communication,” Claude Shannon probed that, no matter what the probabilities are, it is possible to devise an encoding scheme such that, on average, the number of bits required to communicate a value is equal to the entropy of the associated probability distribution.

 Conclusion: Entropy as Uncertainty

-So entropy can be understood as a measure of uncertainty.
-We can calculate it given the distribution of probabilities of a set of possible outcomes.
-It is measured in bits.
+Entropy is measured in bits.
 Information is also measured in bits.
 And the number of bits of information required to resolve all uncertainty is equal to the number of bits of entropy.